 About 50 percent of plywood production in the EU comprises hardwood plywood, which is dominated by birch plywood with Finland the main supplier, and beech and poplar plywood from central and southern Europe.
 A small volume of okoumé plywood is manufactured in France (although production has dropped following Gabon's restrictions on log exports in 2010).
 Within the EU-27, plywood production (hardwood and softwood) declined by 7.2 percent and demand by 10 percent in 2008 (UNECE 2009) although a pre-crisis jump in production costs (particularly resin and energy) had stabilised somewhat.
 Although consumption levels had declined in 2008, wood raw material costs remained relatively high in the EU.
-Lower production costs and shrinking demand producers were reportedly "trying to turn the crisis into an opportunity for reorganization to increase their competitiveness" (UNECE 2009).
+Lower production activity in 2008 generally caused forest owners in the EU to defer harvesting.
+With high production costs and shrinking demand producers were reportedly "trying to turn the crisis into an opportunity for reorganization to increase their competitiveness" (UNECE 2009).
 However, production contracted sharply - by 18 percent - in 2009 and only partly recovered in 2010 to 3.5 million m3.